-Florida Tech has more faculty teaching in the fields of organizational behavior management and applied behavior management (ABA) than other universities, with all core faculty board certified behavior analysts.
+Florida Tech has more faculty teaching in the fields of organizational behavior management and ABA than other universities, with all core faculty board certified behavior analysts.
 Florida Tech's low student-to-faculty ratio encourages close collaboration and mentorship as well as individual creativity and leadership.

-Additionally, many School of Psychology professors perform applied research outside of their teaching responsibilities working in settings such as clinical treatment or organizational consulting.
-OBM students participate in this research, which gives students a chance they might not get at other organizational behavior management programs – the opportunity to publish articles in many respected journals, including the Journal of Applied Behavioral Analysis, Behavior Analysis in Practice and Behavioral Interventions.
+Additionally, many School of Psychology professors perform applied research outside of their teaching responsibilities, working in settings such as clinical treatment or organizational consulting.
+OBM students participate in this research, which gives students a chance they might not get at other organizational behavior management programs—the opportunity to publish articles in many respected journals (see below).

 There are research centers and organizations located on and off campus including:

 Career opportunities as an OBM graduate can vary as widely as your interests.
-Businesses ranging from local organizations to multinational Fortune 500 companies, as well as government organizations and nonprofit groups, employ Florida Tech OBM graduates as consultants, high-level managers and executives.
+Businesses ranging from local organizations to multinational Fortune 500 companies, as well as government organizations and nonprofit groups, employ Florida Tech OBM graduates as consultants, high-level managers, and executives.
 You can create your own firm or work internally for one of thousands of companies to improve employee and organizational efficiency.
-When reviewing organizational behavior management programs, consider that Florida Tech is one of the only universities in the nation offering a master's in this very unique field.

-The mission of Florida Tech's master's in organizational behavior management (OBM) is to give graduates the skills they need to help companies increase their productivity and improve the efficiency of their employees and systems.
+The mission of Florida Tech's master's in OBM is to give graduates the skills they need to help companies increase their productivity and improve the efficiency of their employees and systems.

 The program is also designed with a wealth of hands-on learning activities, internships and assistantships that prepare students for BCBA certification.
 Florida Tech graduates have historically scored among the highest on the International Board Certification Exam in behavior analysis.
 This level of organizational behavior management training also prepares students to enter a doctoral program.

 Master's in OBM students participate in behavior-based research projects under the mentorship of a faculty member.
-Florida Tech professors are published authors and experts on many facets of applied behavior analysis (ABA) and OBM.
+Florida Tech professors are published authors and experts on many facets of ABA and OBM.
 Because the field is still growing, many students conduct world-first research topics that can set them apart as thought-leaders on OBM issues.
 Some of the subjects you can study in organizational behavior management training include:

-Located directly on Florida Tech's campus, The Scott Center for Autism Treatment specializes in working with children with autism and other related disorders.
-Internships are available for students who are part of organizational behavior management training that include analysis of internal processes for efficiency and evaluating staff for effectiveness.
+Located directly on Florida Tech's campus, the Scott Center for Autism Treatment specializes in working with children with autism and other related disorders.
+Internships are available for students who undertake OBM training, which includes analysis of internal processes for efficiency and evaluating staff for effectiveness.

-This research center provides students an opportunity to discuss, research and present projects on many areas of OBM.
-Students work with faculty, fellow graduate students and members of other universities around the country while in organizational behavior management training to learn ways to apply OBM principles to modern business scenarios.
-Students present at conferences and work with outside agencies to develop solutions for business challenges, including behavioral safety, direct-line supervision of employees, improving staff performance, reducing absenteeism and staff training and development.
+This research center provides students an opportunity to discuss, research, and present projects on many areas of OBM.
+Students work with faculty, fellow graduate students and members of other universities around the country while in OBM training to learn ways to apply OBM principles to modern business scenarios.
+Students present at conferences and work with outside agencies to develop solutions for business challenges, including behavioral safety, direct-line supervision of employees, improving staff performance, reducing absenteeism, and staff training and development.

-A master's degree in Organizational Behavior Management (OBM) prepares individuals to become a Board Certified Behavior Analyst (BCBA), as well as an expert in helping companies identify the factors affecting productivity and efficiency.
+A master's degree in OBM prepares individuals to become a BCBA, as well as an expert in helping companies identify the factors affecting productivity and efficiency.

-Alumni with a master's in OBM from Florida Tech reside around the world, working in an organizational behavior management career as internal or external consultant for businesses, non-for-profit organizations and government entities on a host of workplace topics from employee management, productivity, procedures, change management, and efficiency.
+Alumni with a master's in OBM from Florida Tech reside around the world, working in an organizational behavior management career as internal or external consultant for businesses, nonprofit organizations, and government entities on a host of workplace topics from employee management, productivity, procedures, change management, and efficiency.

-The Occupational Outlook Handbook, published by the United States Department of Labor, Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, entry-level education, overall working environment and employment prospects.
-According to the Bureau of Labor Statistics, overall employment in psychology, such as an organizational behavior management career, are projected to grow 12 percent through 2022.
+The Occupational Outlook Handbook, published by the United States Department of Labor’s Bureau of Labor Statistics (BLS), provides detailed information about hundreds of occupations, including, entry-level education, overall working environment, and employment prospects.
+According to the bureau, overall employment in psychology, such as an organizational behavior management career, are projected to grow 12% through 2022.